PaloAltoNetworks/terraform-templates/README.md

       - Deploy and Internal Load Balancer that site behind the PAN FW and fronts the web tier
       - Deploys the lambda functions to configure the PANFW's

+   - ``` aws_two_tier_no_bootstrap_with_ansible ```

+      - Deploy a two tier application
+      - Deploy the Web instances into a secure subnet
+      - Deploy the PAN FW with interfaces on the untrust, trust and management subnets.
+      - Deploy an application on the backend trust subnets.
+      - Configures the VM-Series with Ansible
+      - Ansible is invoked directly from Terraform

    - ``` aws_two_tier ```

       - Deploy a two tier application